 Marcella R. Bothwell, MD

-See the Membership Application Guidelines on the next page to select the type of membership for which you qualify: Fellow, Member, Scientific Fellow, Associate, Affiliate, Resident, or Retired.
+See the Membership Application Guidelines to select the type of membership for which you qualify: Fellow, Member, Scientific Fellow, Associate, Affiliate, Resident, or Retired.
 Please note: To apply for the Resident or In-Training category, you must submit verification of training with your application.
-Either attach an official letter of acceptance to the program, or have your program director/chair complete the Training Verification section of the application.
-To apply for Retired category, you must submit a copy of your medical malpractice insurance coverage or other proof of retirement as provided toyour local medical licensing board with your application.
+Either attach an official letter of acceptance to the program or have your program director/chair complete the Training Verification section of the application.
+To apply for Retired category, you must submit a copy of your medical malpractice insurance coverage or other proof of retirement as provided for your local medical licensing board with your application.

 Submit an endorsement from an active Fellow, Member, Scientific Fellow, Life Member, or society officer.
 If you are in a training or residency program, your program director/chair may endorse your membership application.

 Mail, fax, or email your completed application to the AAO-HNS with your membership dues.
 Dues cover your membership from the time we receive and process your application through December 31.
-Applications processed after August 31 receive immediate electronic member benefits (e.g., access to the online journal and Bulletin, the weekly e-newsletter, The News, etc.) and the Annual Meeting & OTO EXPO℠ discounts.
-Full member benefits begin January 1.
+Applications processed after August 31 receive immediate electronic member benefits (e.g., access to the online journal and Bulletin, the weekly e-newsletter, The News, etc.).
+Full member benefits including the Annual Meeting & OTO EXPO℠ discounts begin January 1.